webex/webex-android-sdk-example/README.md

   https://developer.android.com/sdk/installing/studio.html

-- Android Plugin for Gradle 2.3.3
+- Android Plugin for Gradle 3 or later

   If you upgrade your gradle plugin newer than 3.0.0, make sure to add google repository and remove retrolambda plugin in your build.gradle file:
   ```